michael153/survivIoAim/README.md

 Update: Auto loot and auto opening door added.
 Update: Zoom radius regulation by `Left shift` + `Mouse wheel`
 Update: Game menu added.
 Press `Z` key to enable the cheat and `Esc` to show menu.
+Update: Fast weapon changing, just click right mouse key.
 Update: Emotes available on mouse wheel click (instead right mouse key).
+Update: If you need to temporary disable auto aim, just hold `Left shift` key.
-Update: Fast weapon changing, just click right mouse key.
+Update: To throw out the loot, hold `Left shift` and then click right mouse key on loot.
+Update: Now the auto aim will aim for enemy, closest to mouse pointer #19.

 All actions you take at your own risk.
 The author is not responsible for the consequences of your actions.